-- Let the professor know that he/she is uncomfortable and ask her/him to discontinue the physical contact.
+- Let the professor know that they are uncomfortable and ask the professor to discontinue the physical contact.

-- If it is difficult to verbalize this to the teacher, write her/him an email or note that deals with such concerns.
+- If it is difficult to verbalize this, write the professor an email or note that deals with such concerns.

 - Ask to have another person present in the studio during the lesson, such as an accompanist or friend.

-- If the student still feels uneasy or needs assistance or clarification, he/she should talk to the program coordinator, the department chair, or the assistant dean.
+- If students still feel uneasy or need assistance or clarification, they should talk to the program coordinator, the department chair, or the assistant dean.